Saraseifi986/Image-Classification-using-Convolutional-Neural-Networks-/README.md

 To build and train a CNN model using a popular deep learning framework.
 To evaluate the model's performance and improve it.

-Tools and Libraries:
+ Libraries:
 Python: Programming language.
-TensorFlow/Keras or PyTorch: Deep learning frameworks.
+TensorFlow/Keras: Deep learning frameworks.
 NumPy: For numerical operations.
 Matplotlib/Seaborn: For data visualization.
 scikit-learn: For additional data processing and evaluation metrics.